-417 SECTION 2 418 CLASSIFICATION PLAN 419 420 421 18.201 Development and Administration.
-422 423 424 425 426 The Human Resources Director shall be responsible for the overall development and administration of the Classification Plan, in cooperation with Department Heads, key staff employees and other appropriate resources.
+The Human Resources Director shall be responsible for the overall development and administration of the Classification Plan, in cooperation with Department Heads, key staff employees and other appropriate resources.
 The County Administrator position shall be an unclassified position.

+Position Description 18.202

-427 428 18.202 Position Description.
-429 430 431 432 Each employee shall have an accurate position description that describes the knowledge, skills and abilities necessary to do the work of that position; goals of the position and job tasks to accomplish the goals; and identifies the essential job functions.
-433 434 18.203 Allocation of New Positions.
-435 436 437 438 439 440 441 The Human Resources Director shall allocate new positions that have been approved by the County Board to one of the classifications in the Classification Plan.
+Each employee shall have an accurate position description that describes the knowledge, skills and abilities necessary to do the work of that position; goals of the position and job tasks to accomplish the goals; and identifies the essential job functions.

+Allocation of New Positions 18.203

+The Human Resources Director shall allocate new positions that have been approved by the County Board to one of the classifications in the Classification Plan.
 If a suitable class does not exist, the Human Resources Director shall establish a new classification.
 An appropriate pay range for the classification shall be assigned subject to the approval of the County Board Staff Committee, and confirmation of the County Board unless otherwise established through the budgetary process.

-442 443 18.204 Abolition of Unnecessary Classifications.
-444 445 446 447 When it is determined that a classification or classifications are no longer useful or appropriate, the Human Resources Director shall inform the County Board Staff Committee that such classes have been abolished.
-448 18.205 Reclassification Requests.
-449 450 451 452 A reclassification is the re assignment of a position from one existing class to another class to recognize a change in the duties and responsibilities of a position.
-453 454 455 456 457 458 459 460 461 462 463 Reclassification requests shall normally be contained within the annual budget.
+Abolition of Unnecessary Classifications 18.204

+When it is determined that a classification or classifications are no longer useful or appropriate, the Human Resources Director shall inform the County Board Staff Committee that such classes have been abolished.

+Reclassification Requests 18.205

+A reclassification is the re assignment of a position from one existing class to another class to recognize a change in the duties and responsibilities of a position.
+Reclassification is considered a promotion.

+Persons in positions reclassified shall normally be advanced to the step with the next highest dollar amount in the new pay range.
+Future step increases will be paid according to the employee's new employee group or pay grid.
+In unusual circumstances, the reclassified individual may be placed in a higher step upon approval of the Human Resources Director and the County Administrator.

+Reclassification requests shall normally be contained within the annual budget.
 In such situations, prior to approval of the budget, the Human Resources Department shall audit the position and make a written recommendation to the County Administrator who shall then recommend approval or denial of reclassification requests.
 If a reclassification request is denied, the position shall not be reconsidered for reclassification until there is a significant change in the duties and responsibilities of the position.
 If, in exceptional cases, duties of a position change during a budget year, the County Board may approve a reclassification request upon the performance of a job audit and the recommendation of the Human Resources Director and County Administrator and with the confirmation of the County Board Staff Committee.
-464 465 18.206 Reallocation Requests.
-466 467 468 469 470 A reallocation is the re assignment of a position from one pay range to another pay range to correct an error in the original assignment, to reflect changing labor market conditions, or to reflect significant changes over a period of time in the duties and the responsibilities of the position.
-471 472 473 474 475 476 477 Salary adjustments shall be part of the budget process.
-If salary reallocations are approved, they will become effective the first day of the fiscal year.
-Persons in positions reallocated shall normally be advanced to the step with the next highest dollar amount in the new pay range.
-In unusual circumstances, the reallocated individual may be placed in a higher step upon approval of the Human Resources Director and the County Administrator.